The Impact of Omega Three Fatty Acids on Vascular Function in HIV (HOST)

 - To conduct a randomized, placebo controlled trial of omega-three fatty acids over 24 months in HIV-infected individuals with elevated levels of triglycerides (> 150 mg/dl).

-- To demonstrate the impact of omega-three fatty acid intake on TG levels and on HDL-C levels, HDL subpopulations, composition of plasma and membrane phospholipids, and chronic inflammation as measured by CRP, sPLA2 and by levels of arachidonic acid.
+- To demonstrate the impact of omega-three fatty acid intake on TG levels and on HDL-C levels, HDL subpopulations, composition of plasma and membrane phospholipids, and chronic inflammation as measured by c-reactive protein (CRP), sPLA2 and by levels of arachidonic acid.

 - To demonstrate the impact of omega-three fatty acid intake on BART at 24 weeks and 24